bradleytechman/AltStore-Beginners-Guide/README.md

 on a Mac: Go to /var/db/lockdown in Terminal You can remove everything in this folder, which will remove trust from every device.
 Refresh your apps faster

-# My apps arent refreshing wirelessly
+# My apps aren't refreshing wirelessly

 !WINDOWS ONLY! u/wolo_prime had a lot of trouble getting Altstore apps (uYou+) to refresh my apps wirelessly.
-He installed every version of Itunes, reinstalled services, windows updates, wifi, and firewall settings.
+He installed every version of iTunes, reinstalled services, windows updates, wifi, and firewall settings.

-What finally worked is restarting the Apple Mobile Device Service.
-In order to do it on windows, you open the command in admin mode.
-Wnd key, type "cmd", right-click "run as administrator".
+What finally worked was restarting the Apple Mobile Device Service.
+To do it on Windows, you open the command in admin mode.
+Wnd key, type "cmd", and right-click "run as administrator".

 When it's opened you type: